 We were particularly impressed by all the functionality Wensix has managed to cram in, though, especially considering this chair’s low and affordable price point.
 This makes it an excellent way to sample some of the features that higher-end products offer, without having to shell out huge amounts of money in advance.

 Ultimately, the Wensix gaming chair would be a good choice for students or anyone looking to set up an effective yet inexpensive home office.
-We’d advise you to find a reseller in your own country if possible, though, to avoid the extortionate international shipping fees.
+However, we’d advise you to find a reseller in your own country if possible, though, to avoid the extortionate international shipping fees.

 If there’s one thing that really lets Wensix down, it’s the lack of a website.
 Don’t get us wrong – their Amazon listings promise a “great warranty” and 30-day money-back guarantee, but without specifics, these claims only mean so much.
 This also means that the only way to contact Wensix is via their seller profile, which is less than ideal.

 To be fair, though, customer reviews indicate that the company replies very quickly and convincingly.
 Even if their website only had assembly instructions and a contact email, though, we’d have more options – as it stands, if the listing is taken down, you have no way to reach Wensix for help.

 Ironically, the best way to guarantee yourself easily reachable support is to buy from a reseller.
 This ensures they’ll have a website, likely one with clearly-defined warranty terms and conditions.
 While they probably won’t have as much in-depth knowledge of the chair, at least you’ll be able to reach them if anything goes wrong.